marina601/discover-malta/README.md

 1. As a first time user, I want to understand what this site is about.
 2. As a first time user, I want to browse through the trips available on site.
 3. As a first-time user, I want to see full trip details and trip reviews from other users.
-4. As a first-time user, I want understand the benefits of booking my holiday itinerary with the provider.
+4. As a first-time user, I want to understand the benefits of booking my holiday itinerary with the provider.
 5. As a first-time user, I want to add the trips which I like to my favourites.
 6. As a first-time user, I want to find a variety of experiences suited for different ages and requirements.
-7. As a first-time user, I want to navigate the site easily and view side on different screen sizes.
+7. As a first-time user, I want to navigate the site easily and view site on different screen sizes.
-8. As a first-time user, I want have a good overview of what site has to offer and then click on the button to view more information about a specific trip if interested.
+8. As a first-time user, I want to have a good overview of what the site has to offer and then click on the button to view more information about a specific trip if interested.

 #### Returning User

 1. As a returning user, I want to be able to login into my account
 2. As a returning time user, I want to view my favourites and check their availability
-3. As a returning user, I want search for a specific trip or filter trips by category.
+3. As a returning user, I want to search for a specific trip or filter trips by category.
 4. As a returning user, I want to learn more about the site.
 5. As a returning user, I want to purchase the trip with secure checkout.
 6. As a returning user, I want to get an instant email confirmation of my transaction.
-7. As a rerurning user, I want to have feedback provided to me every step of the way.
+7. As a returning user, I want to have feedback provided to me every step of the way.
-8. As a returning user, I want to view my ticket in my profile page.
+8. As a returning user, I want to view my ticket on my profile page.
 9. As a returning user, I want to be able to save my information to my profile for quick and easy checkout next time.